esmith818/esmith818.github.io/index.md

 This has led to an automated home theater setup, a whole-house ad blocking solution, a scripted bot for filtering important announcements through a centralized Twitter account, and a custom Garmin watch face to promote a men's fitness group I am a proud member of.

 I currently sit on boards for my fitness group, my church and my neighborhood.
 In each case, I am always seeking out ways to apply order, automation and improvement.
-If you know of an oportunity that would benefit from these actions, let me know -- I am always looking for the next challenge!